xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 | PE4   |  NCS 5500   | IOS XR 7.5.2      |fcbb:bb00:4::1/128 |

-The loopback0 IP are choosen as per the SRv6 addressing best practice (check out [segment-routing.net](https://www.segment-routing.net/) for more details).
+The loopback0 IPs are chosen as per the SRv6 addressing best practice (check out [segment-routing.net](https://www.segment-routing.net/) for more details).

 In this tutorial, we will establish a L3VPN (VPNv4) connecting two subnets across CE1 and CE2.

 ## Configuration & Verification for VPNv4

 ### Configuring BGP Control Plane
-At first, we will setup the BGP control planne with VPNv4 address family between PE1 and PE4.
+At first, we will set up the BGP control plane with VPNv4 address family between PE1 and PE4.
 We are directly peering between PE1 and PE4 in this example, however in a real network there can be route reflectors used for BGP to improve simplicity and scalability.

 #### BGP configuration on PE1